sodabarauf/infinite-scroll-react-query/README.md

-Infinite Pages Project

 A Next.js project demonstrating infinite scrolling using React Query, with responsive design using Tailwind CSS.
-This project fetches pages from an API and displays them in a grid with smooth loading and error handling.
+The project fetches pages from an API and displays them in a grid with smooth loading, error handling, and loading indicators.

 🛠️ Tech Stack